exercism/docs/building/tracks/new/prepare-for-launch.md

 # Prepare for launch

-Before your ready to launch your track, please ensure that the following tasks have been completed.
+Before you are ready to launch your track, please ensure that the following tasks have been completed.

 ## Request track icon